velvia/links/rust.md

 * Or use the [pod](http://arcnmx.github.io/nue/pod/index.html) crate to help with some of the above conversions.
 No need for unsafe! [nue](http://arcnmx.github.io/nue/nue/index.html) and its macros can also help with struct alignment.
 * A simpler version of pod is [plain](https://github.com/randomites/plain) - only helps with size and alignment, not endianness
 * Or [structview](https://crates.io/crates/structview) which offers types for unaligned integers etc.
-* Use a crate such as [bytes](https://crates.io/crates/bytes) or [scroll](https://crates.io/crates/scroll) to help extract and write structs and primitives to/from buffers
+* Use a crate such as [bytes](https://crates.io/crates/bytes) or [scroll](https://crates.io/crates/scroll) to help extract and write structs and primitives to/from buffers.
+Also see [iobuf](https://crates.io/crates/iobuf)
 * As a last resort, work with [raw pointer](https://doc.rust-lang.org/std/primitive.pointer.html) math using the add/sub/offset methods, but this is REALLY UNSAFE.
 ```rust
     let foobar: *mut Foobar = mybytes[..].as_ptr() as *mut Foobar;